broadinstitute/minnie-kenny/docs/Install.md

     patterns = (\"|')?(AWS|aws|Aws)?_?(ACCOUNT|account|Account)_?(ID|id|Id)?(\"|')?\\s*(:|=>|=)\\s*(\"|')?[0-9]{4}\\-?[0-9]{4}\\-?[0-9]{4}(\"|')?
     allowed = AKIAIOSFODNN7EXAMPLE
     allowed = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
     # NOTE: The above example is the equivalent of `git secrets --register-aws`.
-Futher customize for your own git repo.
+Customize for your own git repo.
 ```

 Additional secret configuration may be appended to the file.
 The command `git secrets --add` and